Man Ray and his artworks

 Ray's father worked in a garment factory.
 He also owned a small tailoring shop outside his home, enlisting all his children from a tender age.
 Ray's mother, who was very passionate about tailoring, enjoyed making and designing her family's clothes.
 She used to make clothes from her own designs and create patchwork items out of scraps of fabrics.
 While Man Ray didn't want to associate himself with his family's background, this experience did leave a mark on his art work.
 A number of clothing and sewing related items appear at every phase of his work and in nearly every medium.

 His love for artRay's artistic and mechanical ability came out at a tender age.
 His high school education played a more important role in providing him with a firm grounding in drafting as well as other art techniques.
-He also educated himself with regular visits to art museums, where he learnt the work of Old Masters.
+He also educated himself with regular visits to art museums, where he learnt the works of Old Masters like ike Leonardo da Vinci, El Greco, Goya, and Caravaggio.
 As a student, Ray was inspired by Mr. Alfred Stieglitz, whose gallery he toured regularly, as well as Mr. Robert Henri, who was his high school teacher.
 At age 25, Ray had his very first one-man painting fair.
 His friendship with Duchamp, which spanned for 55 years, influenced their work and resulted in joint creative endeavors.

 Soon after graduating from high school in 1908, Ray was offered a scholarship to study architecture but decided to pursue a career in arts.
 While his parents were unhappy with his decision, they supported his love for the arts, and even rearranged the modest living quarters of the family so that their son could employ the room as his studio.
 Ray stayed for 4 years working towards being a professional painter, while also earning some cash as a technical illustrator and commercial artist at various Manhattan companies.